Vibes is live

 • Lists support for twelve DJ apps, including Mixxx and VirtualDJ

-• Capable free plan; Gold is $7 per month
+• Free plan for organizing on one computer; Gold is $7 per month

 • No mood tagging or visual set building